 Bob Derby Golf Tournament

-The 4th Annual Bob Derby Memorial Charity Golf Tournament, in support of the Union Protein Project, takes place on Saturday, August 11, 2018 at the Pitt Meadows Golf Club.
+Save the date!
+The 5th Annual Bob Derby Memorial Charity Golf Tournament, in support of the Union Protein Project, will take place on Saturday, August 17, 2019 at the Pitt Meadows Golf Club.

 This fun-filled, annual outing features 18 holes with driving cart, a driving range warm-up, a BBQ lunch and buffet dinner, and lots of incredible prizes.